 The Joe S. Mundy Global Learning Endowment gives selected students in the School of Civil and Environmental Engineering (CEE) the opportunity to participate in an international learning experience during their enrollment.
 The program provides opportunities for students to be engaged in educational and cultural experiences that help them develop as leaders in a global community.
 The program also adds value to the degrees students earn at Georgia Tech, by giving them a more well-rounded perspective of the world.
 To date, more than 80 CEE students have been awarded Mundy endowments and have traveled to regions all over the globe.

-This video was produced in March 2013 by students enrolled in a CEE class, Environmental Technology in the Developing World which explored water and air pollution challenges in Nicaragua.
+This video was produced in March 2013 by students enrolled in the Environmental Technology in the Developing World class, which explored water and air pollution challenges in Nicaragua.